 4D Server is an integrated client/server development system, optimized to build robust business applications with an embedded database.
 While 4D can send out data (with standards such as HTTP, SOAP, ODBC or OCI) and/or can be accessed from externally (via HTTP/HTTPS, SOAP, ODBC/SQL), its primary interactions are based on the internal 4D development language along with a proprietary network protocol between the client and the server.
 The direct link between the development language and the network communication protocol allows a high level, built-in protection to avoid typical attack scenarios such as SQL injection or buffer overflow.

 The 4D language is a powerful and mature language, perfectly designed to build business application systems.
-It consists of more than 1,500 commands, covering database operations (order by, query, creating, transactions and so on), printing, communicating with other devices or computers, document management, window/user interface commands, and much more.
-Take a look at the 4D language manual for more details.
+It consists of more than 1,500 commands, covering database operations (order by, query, creating, transactions, and so on), printing, communicating with other devices or computers, document management, window/user interface commands, and much more.

 One of the benefits of code compilation is application protection.
 In 4D, once you have compiled your database, you can use the application builder to erase the interpreted code.
 In this case, access to the Design environment (except records) is blocked, and development commands are disabled.